nachooya/react-native-harness/README.md

 - **Familiar Test Structure**: Use beforeEach, afterEach, describe, it, expect — all the testing patterns you know and love from Jest.
 - **Zero Configuration Setup**: Drop-in replacement for your existing test workflow with TypeScript support and seamless CI/CD integration.

-> [!WARNING]
-> This library is still under active development.
-Feel free to hack around, but use at your own risk.

 ## Quick Configuration Example

 ```javascript